guglielmopiasenti/js-campominato-grid/README.md

    1a.
 I create an event listener for the button click so to start the game.
 2. Creating the grid:
    2a.
 Targeting the chosen element in the DOM.
-   2b. create the grid with
+   2b. create the grid with for loop and appendChild.
+   2c.
+Adding a function to create the cell.
+   2d.
+Number the grid with a function.
 3.